 The research is conducted in collaboration with Dr. Tibor Szilvási (University of Wisconsin-Madison).

-This research project is supported by the New National Excellence Program of the Ministry of Human Capacities of Hungary.
+This research project was supported by the New National Excellence Program of the Ministry of Human Capacities of Hungary.

 Silicon and germanium are commonly considered as four-valent elements.
 In the recent decades, however, it has become clear that numerous compounds can be synthesized which contain a divalent Si or Ge atom (i. e. the central Si/Ge atom of the molecule, which has a lone electron pair, is connected to two ligands – rather than four as usual in Group 14).
 Nowadays, the chemistry of low-valent silicon and germanium compounds is developing rapidly: even though, earlier, the stable, durable forms of such structures were widely viewed to be synthetically inaccessible, hundreds of silylenes and germylenes have been isolated to date.